boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/preparing-merchandise.md

 * ALL clothing (except undergarments) must be on hangers so that as you face your item the hanger will look like a question mark "?".
 * When hanging pants, be sure you PIN the pants to the hanger shoulders (unless you are using pant hangers), not the straight bottom edge, to keep them from sliding around and to display them best.
 Pin through the pocket area, catching the backside of the pants as well.
 * Undergarments (including "Onesie" undershirts) are the ONLY clothing items allowed in clear Ziploc bags!
 If an undergarment is in a Ziploc, please attach the price tag to the item, not the Ziploc, as they may become separated.
 If you group multiple items, seal in a Ziploc with clear packing tape, attach tag to bag, and list all items under tag description.
 Tape Ziploc shut with clear packing tape.
-* Hang all Snuglis, Bjorn Carriers, slings, and head supports on hangers and safety pin to hanger so they cannot fall off.
+* Hang all Snuglis, BABYBJÖRN Carriers, slings, and head supports on hangers and safety pin to hanger so they cannot fall off.
 * Toys get played with all week!
 We cannot be responsible if your toy parts get separated.
 If there are multiple pieces being sold together, secure well.
 * Wrap wooden puzzles in plastic or place in an appropriate sized zip lock bag.
 If the puzzle could be used as a gift, be sure to use Blue Painter's Tape, so that the box is not damaged.
 * Attaching a printout of your large toy items from the internet with the retail price shown can help sell your item.